1inch/limit-order-protocol/description.md

 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000004
 ```

-and `takerInteraction` will be the following
+In addition, the `takerInteraction` will be:

 ```bash
 # takerInteraction calldata